 We are proud of our company, not only for its unique identity, but because of the people that drive it!
 Listed here are the most seasoned members of the FREEDOM INC. team.

-Tony Peralta was a formerly a banker and economist who worked with international financial and multilateral institutions who worked in Southeast Asia, Australia and the United States.
+Mr. Tony Peralta was a formerly a banker from Citibank and economist who worked with international financial and multilateral institutions who worked in Southeast Asia, Australia and the United States.
 He also helped in the establishment of international donor funded projects in Mindanao.
 He also represents FREEDOM, Inc. through the Southern Mindanao Business Council organized by the European Chamber of Commerce of the Philippines (ECCP) and appointed as its chairman, whose mandate is to support sustainable businesses and promote inclusive growth in Mindanao.

 Engr.
 Epimaco “Jun” Galero Jr., an engineer by training, was formerly the Governor of the Butuan Chamber of Commerce and Co-Chairman of the Regional Development Council.
 He presently represents FREEDOM, Inc. as Chairman of the Economic Cluster of the Regional Development Council in the Caraga Region.
 Engr.
 Galero has held senior positions in various companies and runs several successful businesses.

 Justino “Tinoy” Oplas was formerly an executive with a multinational insurance company in charge of training and capability building.
 Mr. Oplas was responsible for the development of training programs for FREEDOM, Inc.’s for rural and indigenous communities.
 He presently handles the quality assurance of FREEDOM, Inc.’s training programs.